If ever you wonder why your marketing isn’t working better, ask yourself:

 It rests on the principle of creating value, before asking or wanting anything.

-Do things that are valuable.
+So, do things that are valuable.

 Make things that are valuable.